-Do you agree that every teen should have a chance to travel?
-Just 18 months ago, we wrote about a European Union parliament member who wanted to encourage understanding between EU nations by giving teens free rail passes.
-And now, it’s come to pass!
-Here’s the latest news and info about how European teens can claim a free rail pass.
+Do you agree that every teen should have a chance to travel with a youth rail pass?
+A European Union parliament member encouraged understanding between EU nations by giving teens free rail passes.

 And if you want to know how the program originated, here’s the original story: